lawrencehook/remove-youtube-suggestions/README.md

 # RYS — Remove YouTube Suggestions
 #### A Browser Extension

-### What
+### What it does
-This extension hides recommended videos on YouTube and allows customization of the user interface to be less engaging.
+This extension aims to make YouTube less engaging.
+Provides options to hide recommended videos and to customize the user interface.

 ### Feedback and Support
 Leave a review!